amithorakeri/CodeigniterRESTAPI/README.md

-# Simple Codeigniter REST API
+# Codeigniter REST API in 30 minutes

-Simple source code for learning basic backend developer using REST API (login, CRUD).
+Support for Restful API using Codeigniter (login, CRUD) in 30 minutes.

 # Demo
 [Visit Here](https://youtu.be/X2i-rt0yxDQ)